Iyeofu/Iyeofu/README.md

 - 👋 Hi, I’m Samuel Ojile
-- 👀 I’m an aspiring sofware engineer and cloud computing expert
+- 👀 I’m an aspiring sofware engineer and Frontend Developer
-- 🌱 I’m a student at Landmark University and @HolbertonSchool
+- 🌱 I’m a Graduate of Landmark University
-- 💞️ I’m also a sprinter and introvert
+- 💞️ I’m also a sprinter and a Financial Trader
 - 📫 How to reach me samuelojile44@gmail.com

 <!---